 Today’s trend in the world is to give cytostatic treatments even before surgery.
 This was also done 30 years ago.
 In Finland, oncologists are critical of this.
 Only when there is scientific evidence that patients cope better will we move on to this practice.

 In this case, the choice of drug is of great importance.
 At present, it seems that in the so-called triple-negative (missing all receptors) breast cancer, young people in particular could benefit from platinum-based cytostatic drugs before surgery.
 On the other hand, breast cancer, for example, with metaplastic features, is often very resistant to cytostatic drugs, in which case surgical treatment would be paramount.

 When treating inflammatory breast cancer (the breast is red and swollen), three cycles of chemotherapy at three-week intervals are given already before the surgery (neoadjuvant therapy).
 The surgery is performed between cycles, and another 3-6 cycles of chemotherapy are given after the surgery according to the oncologist’s instructions.

-Also, in the so-called “triple negative” type of breast cancer as well as in wide spread cancer cases neoadjuvant therapy will be given.
-There are interesting studies which develop individual, targeted treatments for different stages of the disease.
+Also, in the so-called “triple negative” type of breast cancer as well as in widespread cancer cases neoadjuvant therapy will be given.

 If the white blood cell count is too low after chemotherapy, the growth of white cells is stimulated by G-CSF treatment.
 This medication is usually given subcutaneously under the skin.